 “All of a sudden it becomes socially unacceptable to be one of the few parents immunizing your child,” Turner said.

 Those high rates are driving an overall increase in personal belief exemptions statewide.
-The percentage of exempted kindergarteners has more than doubled, from 1.4 percent in 2007 to 3.1 percent in 2013-14, according to the state Department of Public Health.
+The percentage of exempted kindergartners has more than doubled, from 1.4 percent in 2007 to 3.1 percent in 2013-14, according to the state Department of Public Health.

 And those figures don’t include children attending 12,500 small home schools, defined as enrolling five or fewer students.
 The California Department of Education does not collect immunization data from those schools.